 The Heraklion Archaeological Museum is located in the city centre and is the second largest archaeological museum in Greece.
 It is regarded as one of the most important museums in Europe.
 The initial building was constructed between 1933 and 1937.
-It was closed between 2006 and 2014 due to renovation works.
 Tickets can be bought on-line from the official site.

 Like Knossos, the best time to visit the museum is as early as possible (the museum opens at 8 am during the summer season), or in the afternoon.
 In the summer try to avoid a visit between 10 am to 3 pm, as most of the large groups will be there.

 The museum hosts thousands of finds.
 Some important ones are not displayed on their own.
 The visitor could unfortunately miss some of the must-see finds.